dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 ### 4. Capability

 An organization is only as good as it's people.
 Successful organizations start out with great people.
 Great people help build the company and many careers are built as the company matures.
 Over time the great people go on to other challenges, or they retire.
 New leaders must take the reins, usually people who grew up inside the company and respect the culture and track record that made the company successful.
 These people are usually terrific choices for continuity, and maintaining the status quo.
 Conversely if the market really changes, and the company has to reinvent itself these leaders struggle.

 As the company grows it will develop a strong HR organization with all the best intentions.
 The HR professionals will perform their duties with professionalism and dedication.
 Unfortunately through hiring practices and compensation practices they will force the workforce to become "average" rather than exceptional.

 #### Hiring Practices

-In a startup the founders are usually A+ players who saw an opportunity and were potentially frustrated with the ability to go after it in thier former employers.
-These people recruit and hire the A players they know from enterprises struggling under the yoke of the Polygon of Enterprise Despair.
-They don;t spend a lot of time formalizing job descriptions or titles, they don't benchmark their salaries - they just grab the best people they can and go for it.
+In a startup the founders are usually A+ players who saw an opportunity and were potentially frustrated with the ability to go after it inside their former employers.
+These people recruit and hire the "A players" they know from enterprises struggling under the yoke of the Polygon of Enterprise Despair.
+They don't spend a lot of time formalizing job descriptions or titles, they don't benchmark their salaries - they just grab the best people they can and go for it.

 Conversely, in a large organization the process goes something like this:

-##### Step 1: Conduct a job analysis
+#### Step 1: Conduct a job analysis

 Basically, this step will allow the human resources manager, hiring manager, and other members of management to determine if we really need this new position and define what the new employee will be required to do in the new position.
-According to human resource managers, the position or job description is the “core of a successful recruitment process”.

-##### Step 2: Build a job description.
+#### Step 2: Create a job description.

 Before anything else, the organization must first define exactly what it needs.
 Job analysis involves identification of the activities of the job, and the attributes that are needed for it.
 These are the main parts that will make up the job description.
-This part has to be done right, since the job description will also be used in the job advertisement.

-##### Step 3: Set minimum qualifications for the employee who will do the job.
+According to human resource managers, the job description is the “core of a successful recruitment process”.

+- **Define minimum qualifications**.
 These are the basic requirements that applicants are required to have in order to be considered for the position.
 These are required for the employee to be able to accomplish the essential functions of the job.

-##### Step 4: Define a salary range.

-The job must belong to a salary range that is deemed commensurate to the duties and responsibilities that come with the position.
+- **Define a salary range.** The job must belong to a salary range that is deemed commensurate to the duties and responsibilities that come with the position.
 Aside from complying with legislation (such as laws on minimum wages and other compensation required by law), the organization should also base this on prevailing industry rates.
-For example, if the position is that of a computer programmer, then the salary range should be within the same range that other companies within the same industry offer. *(see how the concept of "average" sneaks right in?)*
+For example, if the position is that of a computer programmer, then the salary range should be within the same range that other companies within the same industry offer. _(see how the concept of "average" sneaks right in?)_

-##### Step 5: Sourcing of talent
+#### Step 3: Sourcing of talent

-This is the stage where the organization will let it be known to everyone that there is an open position, and that they are looking for someone to fill it up.
-Before advertising, however, the organization must first know where to look for potential candidates.
-They should search out the sources where the persons that can potentially fill the job are going to be available for recruitment.
-That way, they will know where to direct their advertising efforts.
+Usually there is a rule that says the job must be offered internally first.
+This simply slows things down and wastes time - there is no reason why internal candidates cannot be evaluated in parallel with external candidates.
+In fact it makes more sense because you are looking at all possibilities rather than just candidates from a shallow pool - after all you want the best candidate right?
+Yet large companies have this speed bump.
+Once you review the internal candidates and politely tell them "no, but thank you for applying" (usually creating some form of ill will) you can move forward.

+In a startup you hire the best people you know from places where you have worked or consulted.
+Talent is easy to spot when you work side by side (but difficult to uncover in a 60 minute interview).
+Assuming you can convince them to join, you pay whatever is necessary to get them because you know they are "A players".

+Conversely, in a large company the hiring manager rarely does any sourcing at all - it is HR's job to go source candidates.
+Yet most people in HR don't truly understand the roles they are recruiting for, relying on the job description and salary band to get in a few resumes in that don't completely stink.

 ##### Step 6: Screening of applicants

 This is most probably the part of the recruitment process that requires the most amount of work.
 This is where the applicants’ skills and personalities are going to be tested and evaluated, to ascertain whether they are a good fit for the job and its description.

 If they do not arrive at a decision, there may be a need to restart the recruiting process, until such time that they are able to reach a decision that everyone will be satisfied with.

-Step 4: Finalization of the job offer
+##### Step 7: Making of the job offer

 The last step of the previous phase involves the selection of the best candidate out of the pool of applicants.
 It is now time for the organization to offer the job to the selected applicant.

 Making the offer: To make things more formal, a representative of the company or of the human resources department will contact the candidate and inform him that he has been selected for the job.
 In this stage, complete details of the compensation package will also be made known to the applicant.

 Acceptance of the offer by the applicant: The applicant should also communicate his acceptance of the offer for it to be final.
 Take note that, if the selected applicant does not accept the job offer and declines it, the recruitment process will have to start all over again.

 Step 5: Introduction and induction of the new employee